cmfredricksen/portfolio-resum-/resume.md

 ### **Christine Fredricksen**

-_Graphic Designer & Web Developer_
+_Front-End Developer & Graphic Designer_

 218-504-9155\
 Ely, MN 55731\
-chris@cmfred.com\
 cmfredricksen@gmail.com

 ## Freelance Graphic Designer & Web Developer looking for a Job

 I have worked as a freelancer for over 20 years while raising my kids.
 They are grown and I am ready to start the next phase of my life.

      I am hoping to begin a career as a web developer.
-I want to do the work, solve the problems and implement solutions rather than running a business.
+I am passionate about using the latest technologies to build and deploy websites.

 I am an excellent student and I am always learning new things, and I am confident I can get the hang of any language, framework, compiler, architecture or development process.
 I am able to focus, I am detail oriented and don't give up easily.